Milion12041997/Milion12041997/README.md

 - 👋 Hi, I’m @Milion12041997
 - 👀 I’m interested in developing software
 - 🌱 I’m currently learning computer science @Arsi university
-- 💞️ I’m looking to collaborate on software projecys
+- 💞️ I’m looking to collaborate on software projects
 - 📫 How to reach me you can contact me by using +251934957729

 <!---